During the Cold War, the division between western Europe and the Soviet bloc countries was called the “iron curtain.”

-The phrase “iron curtain” may have existed as early as the 19th century.
-But British prime minister Winston Churchill was the first to use it in its modern sense.
-In a speech at Westminster College, Missouri in 1946, Churchill declared:
+The phrase “iron curtain” may have existed as early as the 19th century, but British prime minister Winston Churchill was the first to use it in its modern sense.

 From Stettin in the Baltic to Trieste in the Adriatic, an iron curtain has descended across the Continent.
 Behind that line lie all the capitals of the ancient states of Central and Eastern Europe.
 Warsaw, Berlin, Prague, Vienna, Budapest, Belgrade, Bucharest and Sofia, all these famous cities and the populations around them lie in what I must call the Soviet sphere, and all are subject in one form or another, not only to Soviet influence but to a very high and, in many cases, increasing measure of control from Moscow.
 Athens alone-Greece with its immortal glories-is free to decide its future at an election under British, American and French observation.